-EMERALD ESSENCE (Emerald triplet), BLINGKERS (bracelets made of silicon), both good examples of Class 14 marks.
+Consider EMERALD ESSENCE (Emerald triplet) or BLINGKERS (bracelets made of silicon), both good examples of Class 14 marks.

 If you are not sure whether you should register in Class 14, you might also consider the following “coordinated” classes: Class 25 - Clothing, Class 26 - Lace and Embroidery, Class 35 - Advertising and Business Services, Class 37 - Construction and Repair Services, Class 40 - Material Treatment Services, Class 42 - Science and Technology Services.
-A coordinated class is one that is related to another class, usually because the USPTO has determined that applicants filing within Class 14 often file in the coordinated classes, too.
+A coordinated class is one that is related to another class, usually because the PTO has determined that applicants filing within Class 14 often file in these other classes, too.

 If the mark is used in commerce, you must furnish a specimen of the mark as consumers see it.
 The specimen must show the mark as used on or in connection with the goods in commerce.
 A trademark specimen should be a label, tag, or container for the goods, or a display associated with the goods.
 A photocopy or other reproduction of a specimen of the mark as actually used on or in connection with the goods is acceptable.